30cl/remote-pc-power-on/readme.md

 This is a small device that can be placed between the PC motherboard and its power button.
-And allowes you to turn the pc on via an http request or the traditional power button.
+And allows you to turn the pc on via an http request or the traditional power button.

 # Why